-Invested – utilize time and skills for the purpose or achievement of goals associated with Hockey Alberta.
+- Invested – utilizing time and skills for the purpose or achievement of goals associated with Hockey Alberta.

-Professional – demonstrate behavior of the highest standard regardless of the audience.
+- Professional – demonstrating behavior of the highest standard regardless of the audience.

-At Hockey Alberta we are committed to the development of our volunteers, both in your role and as a person.
-We accomplish this through evaluations done during the year, including formal mid-season and year-end evaluations.
+Hockey Alberta is committed to the development of our volunteers, both as a person and in their volunteer roles.
+This is done through evaluations during the year, including formal mid-season and year-end evaluations.
 In addition, Hockey Alberta dedicates specific time for training and exchange of ideas through a volunteer leadership retreat and meetings throughout the year.
+And we recognize our volunteers with things such as a season kick-off gift, tenure recognition and gifts, and social activities.

 Volunteering with Hockey Alberta also offers the following opportunities: